safe9307/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt.c Write a program that prints the alphabet in lowercase, followed by a new line,Print all the letters except q and e <br/ >
 5-print_numbers.c Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line. <br/ >
 6-print_numberz.c Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line, type char not allowed, putchar only <br/ >
+7-print_tebahpla.c Write a program that prints the lowercase alphabet in reverse, followed by a new line. <br/ >